strategic-america/InterviewKatas/SnackShack/Instructions.md

 I am making quick snacks but I would like a program to help organise people's orders and what I should be doing.

-As my business grows, I will most definately need to add features to the program.
+As my business grows, I will most definitely need to add features to the program.
 I don't want to get ahead of myself though so please complete each step in its entirety before moving on.

 NOTE: The output should act like a schedule by displaying the time at which things would happen,